Justin1904/sjsonl/README.md

 indexer = JSONLIndexer("~/data/path/to/my/data.jsonl")
 indexer.populate_index()
-indexer.write_to_disk()  # can take an explicit "path" argument, by default writes to "~/data/path/to/my/data.index.npy"
+indexer.write_index_to_disk()  # can take an explicit "path" argument, by default writes to "~/data/path/to/my/data.index.npy"
 ```

 Once you index your data, you are ready to load data with random access.